telerik/xaml-docs/controls/radchartview/populating-with-data/static-data.md

 	</telerik:RadCartesianChart.Grid>
 {{endregion}}

-For example the __Figure 2__ demonstrates how the line chart will look like with its MajorLinesVisibility set to XY:
+The example in __Figure 2__ demonstrates how the line chart will look like with its MajorLinesVisibility set to XY.

 #### __Figure 2: Setting the MajorLinesVisibility property__
 ![Rad Chart View-chart majorlines](images/RadChartView-chart_majorlines.PNG)

 To enable striplines you should set some brushes.
-See __Example 7__
+See __Example 7__.

 #### __[XAML] Example 7: Stylize the grid lines__